-The conceptual novelty of the project is that it understands “Knowledge about Human Variation” to mean knowledge not just about “race”, but more generally, about differences between populations that were considered to be “biological”, “hereditary” or “caused by nature” and geographically patterned.
-To this end, projects within this group consider medical and demographic investigations, population genetics and epidemiological projects in European, colonial and postcolonial contexts, that might not have explicitly contributed to “race science” but did have human variation as a scholarly focus or epistemic premise.
+The conceptual novelty of the project was that it understood “Knowledge about Human Variation” to mean knowledge not just about “race,” but more generally, about differences between populations that were considered to be “biological,” “hereditary,” or “caused by nature” and geographically patterned.
+To this end, projects within this Research Group considered medical and demographic investigations, population genetics, and epidemiological projects in European, colonial, and postcolonial contexts, that might not have explicitly contributed to “race science” but did have human variation as a scholarly focus or epistemic premise.

-With an emphasis on research practices and designs, members of the group explore the social contexts, historical moments and tacit cultural assumptions that shaped knowledge about human biological diversity.
-We pay special attention to the many ways in which contemporaries represented and visualized human variation (such as encyclopedic collecting projects, genealogical trees or world maps).
+With an emphasis on research practices and designs, members of the group explored the social contexts, historical moments, and tacit cultural assumptions that shaped knowledge about human biological diversity.
+Special attention was paid to the many ways in which contemporaries represented and visualized human variation (such as encyclopedic collecting projects, genealogical trees, or world maps).

-As an interdisciplinary group, we employ historical, anthropological and STS methods that recognize the relevance of both practices and narratives in knowledge production.
-These enable us to address epistemological questions and at the same time to reveal the political and ideological dimensions implicit in the creation of knowledge about human variation.
+As an interdisciplinary group, the scholars employed historical, anthropological, and STS methods that recognized the relevance of both practices and narratives in knowledge production.
+These enabled epistemological questions to be addressed, at the same time revealing the political and ideological dimensions implicit in the creation of knowledge about human variation.

 Research Group Leader Veronika Lipphardt took up a new position at the University of Freiburg in 2015.
 For inquiries please contact Veronika Lipphardt by email—email@example.com.